Salt River Hills Serenity

 The park is located in the Salt River Hills of northeast Missouri.
 Receiving its name from the numerous salt springs or licks in the area, the Salt River carved its way into the land, exposing towering limestone bluffs.
 The river and its tributaries created a landscape that is more hilly and rugged than the surrounding level terrain.

 The topography of the area and some of its flora are similar to the Ozark region found much farther south.
 A diverse set of plant species in the park range from prairie types, such as orange puccoon, lead plant and purple prairie clover, to upland forest species, including black oak, blackjack oak and blue ash.

 Mark Twain State Park serves as a refuge for white-tailed deer, turkey, raccoons, squirrels, osprey, northern harriers and numerous waterfowl.
 Bald eagles often spend the winter here, and have even nested near the park in recent years.

 Two public boat ramps with paved parking lots are located in the park for the convenience of visitors with boats.
 Fishing enthusiasts can cast their lines in Mark Twain Lake, searching for bluegill, crappie, catfish, largemouth bass, carp, walleye and perch.
 The lake has many quiet coves where anglers can spend peaceful days fishing.
 For park visitors seeking sun and fun, a public beach offers a safe swimming area along with a change house.

 Buzzard's Roost picnic area provides a shaded setting for a relaxing lunch or family fun.
-Two reservable shelter houses and a playground are available for park visitors.
+Two reservable shelter houses, a playground and a disc golf course are available for park visitors.
 For the hiker wanting to see more of the park, trails meander between Buzzard's Roost and the campground.
 Hiking here affords numerous opportunities to view woodland wildlife and plant life, as well as scenic views of Mark Twain Lake.The Buzzard's Roost overlook provides a popular view of the lake from a towering limestone bluff.

 Also located in the park is Camp Colborn, a group camp that features a dining lodge, kitchen, sleeping cabins and outdoor play court.
 Camp Colborn is available by reservation only.